Which of the following statements correctly describes a monohybri... | Study Prep in Pearson+

 1

-Step 1: Understand the definition of a monohybrid cross.
-A monohybrid cross involves the study of inheritance of a single trait, where the parents differ in one pair of contrasting alleles.
+Understand the definition of a monohybrid cross: it involves the study of inheritance of a single trait that has two contrasting alleles.

-Step 2: Identify the key characteristic of a monohybrid cross: it involves one gene with two different alleles, such as tall (T) vs. short (t) in pea plants.
+Recognize that a monohybrid cross typically involves parents that are homozygous for different alleles of one gene (e.g., AA x aa).

-Step 3: Recognize that a monohybrid cross does not necessarily produce offspring with identical genotypes; instead, it often results in a predictable ratio of genotypes and phenotypes according to Mendelian inheritance.
+Know that the F1 generation from this cross will be heterozygous (e.g., Aa) for that single trait.

 Watch next